Hep B (Hepatitis B) is a contagious, viral infection of the liver that can cause chronic liver disease. Hepatitis B (HBV) can be acute or chronic.

 Testing & Diagnosis

-- Avoid drinking alcoholic beverages
+- Avoid drinking alcoholic beverages.

-- Do not shoot drugs.
+- Do not inject or snort drugs.

-- Cover your cuts or open sores.
+- Cover your cuts and open sores.